 TIP: Meatballs freeze well.
 Double the recipe and make enough for several meals at one time.

 Brown the outside of your meatballs in the hot oil and drain on paper toweling.
 You are not trying to cook them through at this point.
 Your meatballs will finish cooking through while simmering in the gravy, soaking up all that flavor.

 After removing all of your browned meatballs, you should have some yummy tidbits left in the oil in the skillet.
 Leave them there to add flavor to the gravy.

 Those tidbits will make the roux for the gravy.

 Add the flour to the remaining heated oil in the skillet.
 Stir with a whisk until the flour is completely dissolved, leaving no lumps.
 Do this quickly so that you don’t burn the oil.
 You have just made a roux.

 My all time favorite skillet to prepare meals like this is my Emeril Stainless Steel, dishwasher safe, saucepan.
 Mine is 3 qt. but it’s available on Amazon in 4 qt. size now. (affiliate)

 Add the half-n-half and stir well.
-Bring to a good rolling boil while stirring.
+Bring to a good rolling boil again stirring constantly with the whisk.